David-EstradaSD/ShoppingApp/README.md

 # ShoppingApp (_Advanced Redux_)

 ### Overview
-I worked on this basic app while teaching myself _Advanced Redux_, particularly Side Effects and Asynchronous Code.
+Built this app while teaching myself _Advanced Redux_, particularly Side Effects and Asynchronous Code.
+I use [Google Firebase](https://firebase.google.com/) for the backend to persist data and store it.

 ### Technologies
 * React, Redux, JavaScript